 15.4.1.3.
-Devices for indirect vision shall not project beyond the external bodywork of the vehicle substantially more than is necessary to comply with the requirements concerning fields of vision.
+Devices for means of rear visibility or detection shall not project beyond the external bodywork of the vehicle substantially more than is necessary to comply with the requirements concerning fields of vision or fields of detection. .